geniusnhu/ds-masterpiece-hugo/content/post/2020-05-30-speed-up-training-time-in-deep-neuron-net/index.md

 ```
 <figure>
   <img src="fashion_set.png" alt="" style="width:80%">
-  <figcaption>Fashion MNIST consists of image on 10 types of fashion</figcaption>
+  <figcaption>Here is the example of Fashion MNIST, in which the predictors are a set of values in the shape of [28,28] representing the image; and the target value is 10 types of cloth and shoes (denoted from 0 to 9)</figcaption>
 </figure>

-First, let's go with the default setting of Keras on a network constituting 5 hidden layers with 300, 100, 50, 50, 50 neurons respectively.
+First, let's start with the default setting of Keras on a network consisting of 5 hidden layers and 300, 100, 50, 50, 50 neurons each.

 ```python
 tf.random.set_seed(50)